 Christmas, with its focus on family, food and disruption of everyday routine can be a particularly stressful time of the year if you are suffering from poor mental health.
+So much of what is wonderful about this time of year gets lost to managing the gnawing anxiety and depression that the holidays can trigger.
 If Christmas becomes a holiday that you are simply just trying to survive then something isn’t working for you!
-The most important thing to remember is that regardless of anything else, you are fighting for your life and whilst things might feel increasingly overwhelming during this time of year, your recovery is the most important thing worth fighting for.
+The most important thing to remember is that regardless of anything else, you are fighting for your life and while things might feel increasingly overwhelming during this time of year, your recovery is the most important thing worth fighting for.

 - Know who from your support network will be available as during the festive period, they may have their own plans.
 This will help you to feel more comfortable reaching out, rather than worrying about disturbing anybody.